godspeedsystems/gs-documentation/docs/microservices-framework/config-and-mappings/config.md

   ```

 - **In TypeScript/JavaScript files**:
-  Use `ctx.config` to access values within your TypeScript workflows.
+  Use `ctx.config` to access values within your TypeScript functions.

   **Example TypeScript function**:
   ```typescript